FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/ciam-vs-iam.md

 ## What about CRM?

-A CIAM system is different than a Customer Relationship Management (CRM) tool, such as Salesforce or Hubspot.
+A CIAM system is different from a Customer Relationship Management (CRM) tool, such as Salesforce or Hubspot.

 The purpose of CRM is to record the interactions with a customer and the audience is internal.
 While you might have different channels and other data structures in a CRM, it's not a multi-purpose login experience for your customers.